Arthur Raistrick: An industrial archaeologist

 Raistrick was also a field archaeologist of some renown, specialising in the Craven area of the Yorkshire Dales, around his long-time home at Linton, near Grassington.
 His work in the field of industrial archaeology occupied much of his mature years.
 He published an early work on the subject, Industrial Archaeology which remains in use in undergraduate courses to this day.

 As well as his master's degree and doctorate, Arthur Raistrick received Honorary Doctorates from the Universities of Leeds and Bradford.
 He was particularly associated with the latter university and bequeathed his extensive mineral collection to it, together with an unrivalled collection of closely annotated maps of the Yorkshire Dales and North Pennines, which form a commentary to his extensive fieldwork.
 Raistrick worked closely with the Craven Museum & Gallery donated many finds from his excavations to the museum and in 1969 was chair of the Friends of the Craven Museum group.
 He also left the bulk of his large library to Bradford University.

 Among other lifelong interests Raistrick was a keen walker, venturing far and wide amongst his beloved Yorkshire Dales and moors.
 He had been a founder member of the Holiday Fellowship and was a one time vice-president of the Youth Hostels Association.
 His interest in landscape and its conservation led to him serving several terms upon the Yorkshire Dales National Park Authority.

 Honours refused

-Offered an OBE by Prime Minister Harold Wilson, Raistrick wrote a letter declining the honour, which started, characteristically, "Dear Harold, I am deeply disappointed in you…".
+Offered an OBE by Prime Minister Harold Wilson, Raistrick wrote a letter declining the honour, which started, characteristically, "Dear Harold, I am deeply disappointed in you...".
 His lifelong dislike of privilege made it impossible for him even to consider accepting Wilson's offer.

 Raistrick was a true polymath.
 He was a self-taught expert on the organ works of J.S.
 Bach.
 He immersed himself in studies of ancient Chinese civilisation.
-Until the end of his long life, he retained the daily routine of a working man, rising at 5 am to work through the day until an early bed at 8 pm.
+Until the end of his life, he retained the daily routine of a working man, rising at 5 am to work through the day until an early bed at 8 pm.

 As a tribute to his accomplishments, the Yorkshire Dales Society named him the Dalesman of the Millennium.